 The final version contained a sheath around the device to mask the lens and stop recording video.
 By twisting the sheath, the user can selectively cover the lens without worrying about fingerprints.
 Magnets help align the aperture in the sheath to the lens while Robin records.

-For turning audio and recording on or off via visual cues, we utilized a detail vent located at the equator of the device for both sound and ambient LED lighting.
+For turning audio and recording on or off via visual cues, we utilized a detail vent located at the device’s equator for both sound and ambient LED lighting.
 When Robin is ready to record audio, the vent illuminates with a blue hue.
-Similarly, when the vent illuminates with a red hue, Robin stops recording audio.
+Similarly, when the vent glows with a red hue, Robin stops recording audio.
 Using Robin Healthcare’s logo as inspiration, we also applied feather-gloss details within the vent to help reflect the LED light, giving the device a more charming appearance than harsh red or blue.

 Bringing Robin Healthcare To Life

 In more recent years, we have seen medicine, healthcare, and technology continue to evolve, so we were honored to play a role in humanizing the doctor-patient relationship.
-Ironically, we did so with the use of technology, but most technological advances (i.e., Siri or Amazon Alexa) have started to reshape our home and professional lives.
-In five years from now, we can only imagine AI integration becoming the primary source of most tedious tasks in the workplace.
+Ironically, we did so with technology, but most technological advances (i.e., Siri or Amazon Alexa) have started to reshape our home and professional lives.
+Five years from now, we can only imagine AI integration becoming the primary source of most tedious tasks in the workplace.
 We’re already halfway there.